 Individual Business Owner Liability — Raleigh Business Litigation Lawyer

 Business owners in North Carolina generally have some awareness of the importance in observing corporate formalities in order to avoid being subjected to individual liability for any debts or liabilities of the company.
-A failure to exercise corporate formalities or to keep the business separate can subject the owner of the business to a “piercing of the corporate veil.”
+A failure to exercise corporate formalities or to keep the business separate can subject the owner of the business to a “piercing of the corporate veil” and lead to business owner liability.
 One lesser-known factor in the determination of individual liability of an owner of a company is whether the business owner or owners have formed multiple companies to engage in substantially the same enterprise.
 Excessive separate entities can be used against company owners to allow funds of all of the separate businesses to be subjected to liability.
 If you are engaged in a dispute where piercing of the corporate veil might be appropriate, contact the business litigation attorneys of Maginnis Law, PLLC at 919.526.0450 or submit a confidential new case inquiry here.

 Individual owners of an LLC can be personally responsible if 1) they committed fraud or similar acts in their capacity as an owner of the company; or 2) they engaged in behavior that would allow the Plaintiff to pierce the corporate veil.
 Courts may be inclined to pierce the corporate veil in instances where the company engaged in 1) inadequate capitalization; 2) non-compliance with corporate formalities; 3) complete domination and control of the corporation so that it has no independent identity; 4) excessive fragmentation of a single enterprise into separate corporations.